 I have a pretty serious Olympic obsession.
-You may have noticed recently when I discussed Greek meze and British afternoon tea.
-Everything comes back to the Olympics.
 For the past month and a half I have been planning an Olympic extravaganza for the opening ceremonies (which were last Friday).
 I invited some friends to come over and watch, sporting outfits representing a range of countries from the USA to Armenia, Portugal, and Japan.

 I wanted to create a meal that spanned the globe.
 It was really hard to narrow down countries (and trust me, I’ve saved some good ones for future Olympic parties), but I definitely had to represent a few.
 First of all, Greece was an obvious choice because they are responsible for the creation of the games.